qbrilliance/qristal-core/examples/README.md

 * Use an AWS Region that supports AWS Braket (e.g., us-east-1);
 * Create an S3 Bucket with prefix `amazon-braket-*` and create a folder inside the S3 bucket to store results.

+`circuit_append.py`
+A simple example demonstrating the use of append() to combine two circuits.
+Useful for verifying that circuit appending executes without error and produces correct OpenQASM output.

 ## C++ ##